 - Review the eligibility results for each applicable license exception category.

 Exception eligibility indicates that a license exception may apply.
-Actual use of any license exception requires the exporter to confirm that ALL conditions of that exception are met.
+Actual use of any license exception requires the exporter to confirm that ALL conditions of that exception are met (country, end-use, end-user, item value, recordkeeping, reporting, etc.).
 License exception terms are defined in 15 CFR Part 740.

 This tool assists in determining the correct ECCN classification for products with encryption capabilities, covering 5A002, 5D002, mass-market eligibility under §740.17(b), and the ENC license exception.
 Encryption classification involves several complex regulatory tests that this tool guides you through step by step.